valhalla/valhalla/README.md

 Valhalla is an open source routing engine and accompanying libraries for use with OpenStreetMap data.
-Valhalla also includes tools like time+distance matrix computation, isochrones, elevation sampling, map matching and tour optimization (Travelling Salesman).
+Valhalla also includes tools like time and distance matrix computation, isochrones, elevation sampling, map matching and tour optimization (Travelling Salesman).

+I am just adding this line to see the contribution and learn the steps as a first time contributor!

 ## Build Status